 industry trends and how to exploit change (e.g., when new form factors

 become viable), and bioinformatics.
-I am a member of the Rhodes University
+I work with the Research Unit in

-Bioinformatics Research Group (RUBi).
+Bioinformatics (RUBi) at Rhodes.
 I am also editor-in-chief

 of South African Computer Journal.